naomiHauret/hearthside-hangouts/README.md

 ## 🔦 About

-This monorepo is a starter for an Expo + Next.js + Tamagui + Solito app.
+This monorepo was bootstrapped with `npm create tamagui`, a universal app (mobile + web) built with Expo + Next.js + Tamagui + Solito app.

 Many thanks to [@FernandoTheRojo](https://twitter.com/fernandotherojo) for the Solito starter monorepo which this was forked from.
 Check out his [talk about using expo + next together at Next.js Conf 2021](https://www.youtube.com/watch?v=0lnbdRweJtA).